plusplusslack/pluspl.us/README.md

 - `@pluspl.us reset`: permanently removes all points from a Slack team
 - `@pluspl.us help`: get a list of the available commands from within Slack

-### Support

-Support this project on [Patreon](https://www.patreon.com/plpl) or [Buy me a Coffee](https://www.buymeacoffee.com/jhc).
-Contributions go towards hosting this app so that anyone can freely install it from the [Slack app store](https://www.slack.com/apps/AJ7NX3XFH-plusplus).

 ### Install Instructions

 Installation instructions are available in the [wiki](https://github.com/plusplusslack/pluspl.us/wiki/Installation)

-## Contributions

-Contributions are welcome to this repository!
-Please read our [Code of Conduct](/CODE_OF_CONDUCT.md) before contributing, and consider opening an issue before writing code.